 Would a world without drugs be better than one without?

-I have had drug problems of my own – food, tobacco and wine – and though these might not be classified as narcotic drugs, that doesn’t make them less potent.
-Being interested in drug policy, I have reflected over the pros and cons of my “addictions,” what they have done to me, what life could have been without them, etc. I have answered for myself; “Would I have preferred to live in a world where these, my drugs, had not existed, or in a world where the negative effects of these drugs could have been eliminated by means of a pill, a patch or an implant?
+I have faced my own struggles with drugs – food, tobacco, and wine – and although these may not be classified as narcotic substances, that doesn’t make them any less potent.
+With an interest in drug policy, I have reflected on the pros and cons of my “addictions,” considering what they have done to me and what life could have been like without them, among other things.
+I have pondered for myself: “Would I have preferred to live in a world where these, my drugs, had not existed, or in a world where the negative effects of these drugs could have been eliminated by means of a pill, a patch, or an implant?
 Would I have preferred never to be subjected to these temptations?
 Would I have preferred to lead a life without demons?
-One day I would like to elaborate on this.
+One day, I would like to elaborate on this.

 M. What To Legalize

-Should we legalize the consumption of drugs, the supply of drugs or both?
+Should we legalise the consumption of drugs, the supply of drugs or both?

-When we say legalization of narcotics, we normally think of legalization of drug use: legalization of demand.
-However, legalizing drug use while keeping drug sales illegal is not necessarily a good thing.
+When we discuss the legalisation of narcotics, we often consider the legalisation of drug use: the legalisation of demand.
+However, allowing drug use while maintaining the illegality of drug sales is not necessarily advantageous.

 ORREFORS